eficode-academy/terraform-fundamentals/01-terraform-basic-commands.md

 In this exercise, we will only be deploying the frontend of the Flask app.

+These are the resources that will be created as part of this exercise: an Azure service plan, a random string, and an Azure Linux web app.

 ## Step-by-Step Instructions

 ### 1. Initialize Your Terraform Workspace